Granitosaurus/likes/README.md

-# WIL
+# likes

-"What I Like" is a tag-driven static website generator for creating list website of stuff you like.
+"Likes" is a tag-driven static website generator for creating list website of stuff you like.

 ![wil screenshot](./wil/screenshot.png)

-Live example can be found: [granitosaurus.rocks/wil](http://granitosaurus.rocks/wil)
+Live example can be found: [granitosaurus.rocks/likes](http://granitosaurus.rocks/wil)

 ## Installing